Felix Ellis: Political career

 At the 2021 election, Ellis received the second highest first preference vote of all Braddon's 21 candidates, although he was unable to hold his seat on preferences.
 However, Ellis was re-elected in a countback following the resignation of Adam Brooks immediately after the poll.

+At the 2024 election, Ellis once again received the received the second highest first preference vote of all Braddon's 33 candidates, behind Premier Jeremy Rockliff.
+Ellis was elected second at the 2024 State Election.

 Since his election, Ellis has been widely criticised by the Australian Greens and Bob Brown Foundation for his support of the mining and forestry industries in Tasmania.
 Ellis has been a vocal supporter of the Tasmanian Government's workplace protection legislation saying, "It is completely unacceptable for workers at Venture Minerals' Riley Mine to come to work to find they can't get on site because greenies are chained to the front gates and machinery."

 Ellis caused a significant controversy in the final days of the 2021 election campaign when the global vegan community voiced criticism of him after he posted to social media a photo of himself eating a burger with the caption "Allergies: vegan food ...".

 In September 2021, Ellis used a speech in parliament to criticise Tasmanian Greens Leader Cassy O'Connor after she claimed the Australian Prime Minister Scott Morrison was part of a 'death cult, referring to his membership of a Pentecostal church.
 Ellis said O'Connor's comments were "a sad reflection of a creeping, hateful, anti-Christian intolerance".

 Ellis voted against legislation to legalise euthanasia in March 2021, stating in an opinion editorial that "If we cannot yet create a system that cares which is free from abuse, I cannot see how we can create a system that kills which is free from abuse."
 Ellis was one of only six MPs to vote against the legislation.

-On 28 February 2022, Ellis was promoted to Parliamentary Secretary to the Premier, and Government Whip.

-Following the resignation of Jacquie Petrusma, Ellis was elevated to the Ministry on 27 July 2022.
-Ellis was appointed as Minister for Police, Fire and Emergency Management, Resources, and Skills, Training and Workforce Growth.